eatbeans2/Maze-Solver/README.md

 # Maze-Solver
-Project from CS, Solves a maze
+Project from CS, Solves a maze.
+Code is fairly unoptimized, probably in the avoidance of defining functions and sprawling if conditions.